Selfie of Maxwell Bland

 About:

 Systems and security researcher at Motorola (Lenovo), under the excellent guidance of Andrew Wheeler.
+Working on AOSP improvements, GrapheneOS bringup, as well as many other systems, code reviews, etc..

 Education:

 Doctorate at UIUC under the excellent guidance of Kirill Levchenko.
+(See privilege escalation / APT on a 737 Communication Management Unit, work on breaking redactions in TS, Epstien, etc., docs.)

 Research Areas: